A whooper swan is a large migratory bird and the most elegant in the swan lineage.

 Habitat and Lifestyle

-Whooper swans are active throughout the day, nourishing on the water, and they also graze on the earth.
+Whooper swans are active throughout the day, nourishing on the water and grazing on the earth.

 Larger flocks of over 40 birds are common between October and November, while smaller flocks of under 30 are more widespread between January and early spring.